 Ideas for meeting this requirement:

-- Use a new activity and video from the U.S. Courts to consider and practice civil discourse skills.
+- Use an activity and video from the U.S. Courts to consider and practice civil discourse skills.

 - Learn about the U.S. Constitution and complete a 6-question quiz in our Student Center.